JetBrains/intellij-platform-plugin-template/README.md

 Now proceed with providing more entries to the `Added` group, or any other one that suits your change the most (see [How do I make a good changelog?][keep-a-changelog-how] for more details).

 When releasing a plugin update, you don't have to care about bumping the `[Unreleased]` header to the upcoming version – it will be handled automatically on the Continuous Integration (CI) after you publish your plugin.
-GitHub Actions will swap it and provide you an empty section for the next release so that you can proceed with your development:
+GitHub Actions will swap it and provide you with an empty section for the next release so that you can proceed with your development:

 ```
 # YourPlugin Changelog